 Who do I know will want this book?

 If you conclude that you want to sell some of the books in your collection.
 Use popular sites such as eBay, Shpock, Gumtree, or visit a local independent book shop to see how much they would take it for.

 3 – Rethink Where You Are Displaying Your Books

-You need to also consider which books need protecting and which ones do not.
+You also need to consider which books need protection and which ones do not.
 If you have some rare or older books, it is best practice to keep these out of the sunlight as the UV rays can deteriorate books over time with sun bleaching and humidity.

 4 – Go to Your Favourite Bookshops

 Take a walk around your favourite bookshops and libraries if you have the opportunity.
 Take note of how they display books and how it makes you feel.
 Do they have a reading nook?
 What bookcase design do they use?
 Neoclassical design or a more modern design?
 Or maybe they have a trolley bursting with books just ready to pick up and read.

 Going to these places can invigorate you with ideas for your book collection, so visit as many as you can.
 You don’t know which one will spark that bulb of inspiration.